Katie “KDew” Duntley // LOC Director

 I knew that I wanted to work at the Leelanau Outdoor Center (LOC) ever since I first heard about it during the summer before my freshman year of college.
 “Playing outside with kids all day in the most beautiful place on earth?
 Yes, please!!”
 But, LOC is much more than having fun and being outside.
 It’s about learning what we’re capable of and growing into our true selves.

+I have been working at LOC in various roles since graduating from Principia College in 2010, finally donning the Director’s hat in November 2019.
 Outdoor education is immeasurably valuable for today’s youth.
-Kids who attend a LOC session are able to push themselves beyond their comfort zone, ultimately reaping the benefits of realizing their true potential.
+Students who attend a LOC program are able to push themselves beyond their comfort zone, ultimately reaping the benefits of realizing their true potential.
 Whether they are learning about pond ecology, scaling the climbing tower, or running down the sand dunes, they are growing and learning about themselves in a loving and judgement-free environment.
 In short, LOC Rocks!

 Well-Done Rutledge // Summer Camp Director – Boys